 Inrush current can be 40-100 times higher than the rated steady state current of the power supply.
 Electrical wall switches and remoted relays should be chosen to have extra capacity to handle the brief Inrush surge.
 For example, calculating the total circuit load for a certain number of lamps or luminaires to be installed on a circuit is usually a simple question to answer.
-Six 50W LED luminaires is a total load is 300W.
-Yet while the luminaires may only draw 300W continuously, they will have a start-up inrush current which draws a much higher load.
-When designing a wiring circuit for LED luminaires, you should leave at least 25% of the circuit capacity open to accommodate the Inrush condition, but speciﬁc system properties may require more capacity, so always consult an expert.
+Six 50W LED luminaires is a total load of 300W.
+Yet while these luminaires may only draw 300W continuously, they will have a start-up inrush current which draws a much higher load.
+Common Circuit Breakers designed for lighting loads can handle some Inrush, yet when designing a wiring circuit for LED luminaires, you should leave at least 25% of the circuit capacity open to accommodate the Inrush condition (but speciﬁc system properties may require more capacity, so always consult an expert).

 Dimmers used with LED lamps or luminaires should be de-rated at least 75% for use with LEDs (please read the instructions for your dimmer to find exact working load for LED applications).
 If you find yourself upgrading a home or business to LED, then make sure to replace all the old switches with quality heavy duty switches, and replace old dimmers with new ones rated for use with LED.
 (See our article on dimmers.)

-In regards to electrical circuit planning, one way to deal with this is to derate the circuit breaker when using it with LED luminaires (which may also require reconfiguring the circuits).
-However, another solution is to use a zero voltage crossing contactor.
+In regards to electrical circuit planning for commercial properties with high-load LED lighting circuits, one way to deal with Inrush is to derate the circuit breaker.
+Also consider load balancing and reconfiguring circuits as needed.
+Another solution is to use a zero voltage crossing contactor.
 Installed inline with the circuit breaker, the zero voltage contactor delays energizing the circuit until the voltage wave is crossing zero, which minimizes the inrush current to the point that no derating of the circuit breaker is required.